Public Health Nottingham City aims to improve the health of our population

 We work with the Health and Wellbeing Board, alongside other Council departments, the Nottingham City Clinical Commissioning Group (CCG), third-sector organisations and other partners to identify and tackle shared goals.

-The work we do and the targets that we set are aligned the Nottingham Plan to 2020 targets to improve the health of our citizens and tackle health inequalities in the city.
+The work we do and the targets that we set are aligned to the Nottingham's 2020 plan to target and improve the health of our citizens and tackle health inequalities in the city.

 Health and Wellbeing Board